axiom4/library/docs/README_PART11.md

 >
 > Standalone components are particularly useful for building reusable libraries or simplifying small applications.

-To fix code we need imports some classes into our code.
+To fix the code, we need to import some classes into our code.

-In library.component.ts we import these classes:
+In `library.component.ts`, import these classes:

 ```typescript
 // ... code